Frequently asked questions

 For individual financial assistance, please visit TM.org and contact a certified TM teacher in your area.
 The TM program does its best to offer scholarships to those with demonstrated financial need.

 The David Lynch Foundation primarily funds organizational programs for maximum impact.
-The only individual TM scholarships we currently provide are for veterans with financial need (granted through local TM teachers).
+In addition, a smaller quantity of needs-based, individual TM scholarships are available for veterans, women and girls who are victims of violence and abuse, and people living with HIV (granted through local TM teachers).

 Which types of programs are eligible for funding?